-Then onwards to the Yucatan Peninsula that spans across three states and boasts ancient ruins, rainforests, underground caves, and traditional haciendas.
+Then onwards to Palenque to visit the incredible Mayan site, before reaching the Yucatan Peninsula that spans across three states and boasts ancient ruins, rainforests, underground caves, and traditional haciendas.
 Bordering Belize and Guatemala, the Yucatan Peninsula maintains its close Mayan ties.

 As your discovery comes to a close, enjoy the relaxed pace of the Caribbean with your final two nights of stay at Playa del Carmen.